Wittline/Computer-Vision-and-Deep-Learning/README.md

-# MCC

-Aqui se describen los distintos entregables para distintas asignaturas

-## Computer vision and Deep Learning homeworks
+# Computer vision and Deep Learning homeworks

+This repository contains information on the basic techniques and algorithms used in computer image processing, in addition to some projects related to pattern recognition using deep learning.

 <details>
 	<summary>1.
 Image processing - Image transformations</summary>
 	<ul>